JioCloudCompute/jcs_cpp_sdk/README.md

 $ make setup (For installing libraries libcurl and openssl libraries)
 $ make
 $ make install (install static and shared library in /usr/lib)
+$ make doc (to create Documentation of the project)
+To view Documentation goto doc/html/index.html

 ###Configuration

 Open config.txt and set access key, secret key, secure (1 to make secure connection), debug (1 for debug mode).